2017 in Rizin Fighting Federation

 The year 2017 was the third year in the history of the Rizin Fighting Federation, a mixed martial arts promotion based in Japan.
 The year began with Rizin 2017 in Yokohama: Sakura on April 16, 2017.

-Rizin events are broadcased through a television agreement with Fuji Television.
+Rizin events are broadcast through a television agreement with Fuji Television.
 In North America and Europe, Rizin events became available on FITE TV.

 Background

 Nobuyuki Sakakibara announced that Rizin will do 5 events in 2017: April, July, October, and the usual December 29 and 31 show.

 He also announced that they will do 2 Grand Prix this year.
 One is men, other is women.
 He stated the women grand prix will be at Atomweight due to the fact Rena Kubota will be in the grand prix.
 Kyoji Horiguchi will compete in the men tournament which take place at Bantamweight 61 kg.

 Rizin's Bantamweight grand prix will begin on July 30 at the Saitama Super Arena, with the first four opening rounds bouts of the tournament bracket.
 The remaining four opening bouts will take place in the autumn.
 Similar to the last year GP, the quarterfinals are scheduled for Dec.
 29. The semifinals and finals will be held on the same night, Dec.
 31, at Saitama Super Arena.